IrisDynamics/orcaSDK/README.md

 ## Compile and Run Your Application

 Building the application can be done in a few ways.
-We recommend interacting with your project through Visual Studio.
+For Windows users we recommend interacting with your project through Visual Studio.
 But you can also build your app using the command line.

 ### Visual Studio